 Finally, there are some pharmacological options that may help to aid sleep in patients with severe symptoms.

-Melatonin is naturally present in higher concentrations in the body at approximately bedtime when feelings of tiredness peak.
+Melatonin is naturally present in higher concentrations in the body at approximate bedtime when feelings of tiredness peak.
 For this reason, it can be used to aid sleep when taken shortly before bedtime.
-Short-term side effects of melatonin may include disturbance while sleeping, sleepiness during the day and depression, and the long-term side effects have not been examined.
+Short-term side effects of melatonin may include disturbance while sleeping, sleepiness during the day, and depression, and the long-term side effects have not been examined.

 Modafinil is a stimulant that can be used to improve performance during the day for individuals affected by DSPD-related sleep deprivation.
 This should only be used in the morning, however, as it may delay the sleep phase further if taken in the afternoon or later.